UN envoy launches new round of Syria talks amid cease-fire

-GENEVA (AP) — The U.N. envoy for Syria has started a new round, the seventh so far, of indirect talks between Syrian government and opposition leaders in Geneva.
+GENEVA (AP) — The U.N.’s envoy for Syria on Monday opened a new round of indirect talks, the seventh so far, between Syrian government representatives and opposition leaders to try to wind down the battered country’s civil war.

-The talks are expected to last through the week.
-They come as a cease-fire in Syria, brokered by the U.S. and Russian presidents, has gone into effect in the country’s south.
+The start of the talks in Geneva coincided with the first full day of a cease-fire for southern Syria that was brokered last week by the United States, Russia and Jordan.

-U.N. envoy Staffan de Mistura declined to comment on his expectations but was due to hold a news conference later on Monday.
+The Britain-based Syrian Observatory for Human Rights monitoring group on Monday reported fighting in the Sweida province, near the boundaries of the cease-fire zone.

 Most Read Stories